 The color nearly gave us heart palpitations when it first went on.
 It was so light and so, I dunno, beige.
 We actually triple checked the swatch and can to make sure they had mixed it right.
 Fortunately it dried considerably darker and much closer to what we were envisioning.
 Phew.

 Although I’ll admit we did second-guess the color a bit.
 It’s not nearly as dark as our photoshopped rendering, but that was on purpose.
-After doing that mock up, Sherry found the inspiration picture below on Pinterest (it’s originally from Ballard Designs) and that’s how we picked Senora Gray for the built-ins and Going To The Chapel for the walls (more on that process in this post).
+After doing that mock up, Sherry found this inspiration picture (it’s originally from Ballard Designs) and that’s how we picked Senora Gray for the built-ins and Going To The Chapel for the walls (more on that process in this post).

 Still, I think Senora Gray turned out a bit lighter than we expected – namely in that it doesn’t contrast with the walls as much as we thought it would (even though it’s four squares below the wall color on the swatch card).
 We considering picking a new color before applying our second coat, but we decided it was a blessing in disguise, because it makes the stained wood top and the hardware pop really nicely thanks to more contrast, and as much as Sherry and I might chose moodier built-ins for ourselves, we keep trying to remind ourselves that this is a room for a little boy (and it only has one window) – so keeping things lighter isn’t a bad thing.